GitHubDragonFly/WebProject/README.md

 - Read the django intro tutorial: https://docs.djangoproject.com/en/3.1/intro/tutorial01/
 - Check that same tutorial captured in a batch file: https://github.com/GitHubDragonFly/django/blob/main/extras/polls.bat
 - Install all the required software as mentioned above.
-- Make sure to set the correct IP Address/Processor Slot/Micro800 values for your PLC (edit the pylogix.bat file and search for comm.IPAddress)
+- Make sure to set the correct IP Address/Processor Slot/Micro800 values for your PLC (since all these options are in the same section then just edit the pylogix.bat file and search for comm.IPAddress)
 - Run the pylogix.bat file and make sure to create the admin/superuser account when prompted (which you will use to enter tags).

 # Functionality
-- PLC tags are entered via the admin page at http://127.0.0.1:8000/admin/ in your browser.
+- PLC tags are entered via the admin page at http://127.0.0.1:8000/admin/ in your browser (this requires the admin account mentioned previously).
-- Only the first value is ever used, so entering the initial value for a tag might be useful to show if there is initial communication with the PLC.
+- Only the first tag value is ever used, so entering the initial value for a tag might be useful to show if there is initial communication with the PLC.
 Since values are setup as strings, you could possibly enter "Not Connected" or similar.
 Once a value is fetched from the PLC then it will overwrite that value.
 - PLC tags and their values are shown on the pylogix1 page at http://127.0.0.1:8000/pylogix1/ in your browser.
-- The web page is set to refresh every 10 seconds and attempt to re-read the tag values from the PLC.
+- The web page is set to refresh every 10 seconds and attempt to re-read the tag values from the PLC (this value can be changed in the file itself).
 - As stated above, make sure to set the correct PLC parameters.
 - There is no "Write" functionality included.
-- It is possible to add additional pages, just check the other batch file mentioned above.
+- It is possible to add additional pages, just check the other batch file mentioned above (django intro tutorial).

-There might be bugs in the app.
+There might be bugs in the app (not that I noticed any but one never knows).

-Screenshots folder has pictures of this app running inside the Firefox browser.
+Screenshots folder has pictures of this project running inside the Firefox browser.

 # Usage
 All it takes is to: